 - Enhanced facial harmony, balance, and aesthetic appearance

-Dr. Price and the surgical staff at Utah Facial & Oral Surgery are specially trained and accomplished in performing corrective jaw surgery.
+Our surgeons and surgical staff at Utah Facial & Oral Surgery are specially trained and accomplished in performing corrective jaw surgery.
 They enjoy seeing the positive transformations and results that follow orthognathic treatment.

 Am I a candidate for corrective jaw surgery?